WrestleMania 39 match card & rumors

 - John Cena vs. Austin Theory (United States Championship)

-- Ronda Rousey & Shayna Baszler vs. Damage CTRL (Women’s Tag Team Championship)
+- Ronda Rousey & Shayna Baszler challenging for the Women’s tag team titles

 - Logan Paul vs. Seth Rollins